 \subsection{Positional node Embeddings}

-There have been recent attempts to improve GNNs by learning positional embeddings, see for example \cite{ma2021gat_with_pos} and \cite{klemmer2021positional}.
+There have been recent attempts to improve GNNs by learning positional embeddings, see for example \cite{ma2021gat_with_pos, klemmer2021positional}.
 However, these are based on solving some auxiliary task while training the main network, with the former using a combined neural network, and the latter focusing on geographic data.

-Using precomputed positional node embeddings has several potential advantages over learned embeddings.
-Firstly, the node embedding algorithms we use in this paper take the whole graph topology into account.
-This allows them to differentiate nodes that have the same local neighborhoods.
-Of course, one could also use fully connected message passing to achieve this.
-But message passing GNNs have a known problem with oversmoothing and fully connected layers would only exaggerate this problem.
-GNNs with precomputed node features do exacerbate this issue, as nodes still aggregate messages from their neighbors rather than being flooded by information from the whole graph.
+Using precomputed positional embeddings has several advantages over learned embeddings.
+Firstly, the node embedding algorithms we use take the whole graph topology into account.
+One could also use fully connected message passing to achieve this, but message passing GNNs have a known problem with oversmoothing and fully connected layers only exaggerate this problem.
+Secondly, the positional embedding algorithms we use can guarantee unique node positions, leading to universal GNNs.
 Finally, precomputed node features are also very versatile; the node features can be used to augment any standard GNN.